danielbodnar/awesome-stars/README.md

 ## testing

+- [testground/testground](https://github.com/testground/testground) - 🧪 A platform for testing, benchmarking, and simulating distributed and p2p systems at scale.
+- [hadiindrawan/automation-api-generator](https://github.com/hadiindrawan/automation-api-generator) - This project has created to relieve work load as SDET or Automation Test Engineer.
+In moderation, automation API code able to write with only run the script and generate from Postman collection.
+You j
 - [deathbeds/pidgy](https://github.com/deathbeds/pidgy) - Interactive computing in Markdown
 - [Visual-Regression-Tracker/Visual-Regression-Tracker](https://github.com/Visual-Regression-Tracker/Visual-Regression-Tracker) - Backend and Frontend application for tracking differences via image comparison
 - [DeploySentinel/Recorder](https://github.com/DeploySentinel/Recorder) - A browser extension that generates Cypress, Playwright and Puppeteer test scripts from your interactions 🖱 ⌨